 "You also want to apply for every scholarship for which you're eligible.
 It's a bit of a numbers game," adds Kantrowitz.
 "Even among the most talented students, winning involves a bit of luck, not just skill."

 Check out free scholarship databases online at Fastweb.com and Scholarships.com.

 One final strategy for those seeking free tuition is to join the army.
 It's not for everyone, but there are various armed forces colleges that charge no tuition in exchange for active service after graduation, including: The U.S. Military Academy, the U.S. Naval Academy and the U.S. Merchant Marine Academy.

 If you are struggling with student loans contact Miller and Miller today.
 While we can't eliminate through bankruptcy there are options which can provide you the relief you need.
-With offices in Milwaukee, Germantown, and Kenosha, Miller and Miller is only a short drive away.
+With offices in Milwaukee, and Kenosha, Miller and Miller is only a short drive away.